Did You Know?

 Q: Can I volunteer to work in a vineyard or winery?

 A: Yes!
 Many local vineyards are family owned and appreciate help for planting, harvesting and bottling.
 These times are great opportunities to meet the winemakers and learn about the many aspects of winemaking.
 Join winery e-mail lists or follow their social media sites to stay informed regarding these opportunities.

-A: Willcox Wine Country is the grape growing region in the southeastern corner of Arizona and includes vineyards near Willcox, AZ.
-It includes vineyards and wineries in portions of Cochise and Graham Counties are close to this small town hub.
+A: Willcox is a small community in a wine grape growing region in the southeastern corner of Arizona.
+Several vineyards and wineries in portions of Cochise and Graham Counties are close to this small town hub.

-If you'd like to visit Willcox Wine Country for a tasting tour, please see our Wine Tasting page for information on local tasting rooms.
+If you'd like to visit the Willcox area for a tasting tour, please see our Wine Tasting page for information on local tasting rooms.

 Q: What's the weather like?

 Just one hour east of Tucson, Arizona, you can sample award winning, unique and fascinating wines from the largest grape-growing region in the state.
-Whatever your tastes may be -Serious & Bold Reds, Vibrant & Crisp Whites, Dry, Spicy, Subtle & Food Friendly, Sweet Wines and Dessert Wines- we have something for you!
-See our map below for directions.
+Whatever your tastes may be -Serious & Bold Reds, Vibrant & Crisp Whites, Dry, Spicy, Subtle & Food Friendly, Sweet Wines and Dessert Wines- there is something here for you!

-Willcox Wine Country holds two wine festivals each year -- 3rd weekend in May and the 3rd weekend in October.
+Willcox Wine festivals are held twice each year -- 3rd weekend in May and the 3rd weekend in October.